UCCNetsoc/netsocadmin2/webapp/tutorials/what-we-offer.md

 Your MySQL databases can be found at `mysql.netsoc.co`.
 Your MySQL username will be your server username.
 To create new databases, remove databases or reset your MySQL password, please see the `MYSQL` tab in your admin tools.

 Please note, the name of your database will be prefixed with your username and an underscore.
-So if your username is `jhon`, your database names will be of the form `"john_<rest of name here>"`.
+So if your username is `john`, your database names will be of the form `"john_<rest of name here>"`.

 #### Home Directory Backups
 We keep weekly backups of home-directories, going back 4 weeks.
 At the end of every month, we backup your home directly.
 These monthly backups go back forever.